FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 Extra octets specified for padding should never be interpreted as business data.
 They should be filled with binary zeros.

+The offset attribute is mutually exclusive with alignment; see below.

 Example of fields with specified offsets

 ```xml